Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Mattison did not record a rush attempt in last week's game versus the Packers.

-- He added four receptions for 13 yards in the passing game.
+- He tacked on four receptions for 13 yards in the passing game.

-- Mattison has 41 yards on 13 carries (13.7 ypg) with one rushing touchdown over his last three outings.
+- Mattison has 41 yards on 13 carries (13.7 ypg) with one rushing touchdown during his last three games.

 Mattison's Minnesota Teammates